CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

     ![](../media/h151.png)

-1. On the menu bar for the database server, select **Cloud Shell** icon.
+1. On the pane bar for the database server, select **Cloud Shell** icon.

     ![](../media/h152.png)